The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies: Introduction

-The collision laws that are studied in this article are incremental collision laws for impacts that are direct and collinear \cite{gilardi_literature_2002, stronge_impact_2018}.
-Such incremental collision laws can be classified based on the assumptions about the materials of the colliding bodies: elastic, plastic, viscoelastic or viscoplastic (e.g., see \cite{stronge_impact_2018, morro_mathematical_2023}).\footnote{The terms plastic and elastoplastic will be used interchangeably.} A further classification, partially consistent with the rheological classification of materials (e.g., see \cite{reiner_classification_1945, stronge_impact_2018, morro_mathematical_2023}), shall be applied to some of the common viscoelastic and viscoplastic incremental collision laws.
+The collision laws that are studied in this article are incremental collision laws for impacts that are direct and collinear (e.g., see \cite{gilardi_literature_2002, stronge_impact_2018}).\footnote{If a collision is direct and collinear, there is no lateral motion during contact, and, therefore, the effects of the lateral friction can be ignored.
+See \cite{stronge_impact_2018} for further information.} Such incremental collision laws can be classified based on the assumptions about the materials of the colliding bodies: elastic, plastic, viscoelastic, or viscoplastic (e.g., see \cite{stronge_impact_2018, morro_mathematical_2023}).\footnote{The terms plastic and elastoplastic will be used interchangeably.} A further classification, partially consistent with the rheological classification of materials (e.g., see \cite{reiner_classification_1945, stronge_impact_2018, morro_mathematical_2023}), shall be applied to some of the common viscoelastic and viscoplastic incremental collision laws.
 A viscoelastic or a viscoplastic incremental collision law shall be referred to as a Kelvin-Voigt-type collision law if the model of the material of the contact interface consists of a viscous (rate-dependent) energy dissipation element that is connected in parallel with an elastic spring element or a rate-independent hysteresis element \cite{thomson_elasticity_1865, meyer_zur_1874, voigt_ueber_1890, butcher_characterizing_2000, stronge_impact_2018}.
 A viscoelastic or a viscoplastic incremental collision law shall be referred to as a Maxwell-type collision law if the model of the material of the contact interface consists of a viscous energy dissipation element that is connected in series with an elastic spring element or a rate-independent hysteresis element \cite{maxwell_dynamical_1867, butcher_characterizing_2000, stronge_impact_2018}.
-Other configurations of rheological elements are possible, (e.g., see \cite{reiner_classification_1945, butcher_characterizing_2000, morro_mathematical_2023}), but shall remain unclassified in the context of this article.
+Other configurations of rheological elements are possible (e.g., see \cite{reiner_classification_1945, butcher_characterizing_2000, morro_mathematical_2023}), but shall remain unclassified in the context of this article.
 The reviews in \cite{luding_collisions_1998, gilardi_literature_2002, kruggel-emden_review_2007, seifried_role_2010, machado_compliant_2012, brake_effect_2013, khulief_modeling_2013, thornton_investigation_2013, alves_comparative_2015, ahmad_impact_2016, brogliato_nonsmooth_2016, banerjee_historical_2017, skrinjar_review_2018, corral_nonlinear_2021, rodrigues_da_silva_compendium_2022, wang_research_2022, wang_review_2022, flores_contact-impact_2023, ding_review_2024} provide descriptions of many important incremental collision laws that have been proposed in the literature in the past.
-The remainder of this section also contains a brief and incomplete overview of previously proposed incremental collisions laws and mathematical models of the behavior of the materials that can serve as a foundation for the development of incremental collision laws.
+The remainder of this section also contains a brief overview of previously proposed incremental collision laws and mathematical models of the behavior of the materials that can serve as a foundation for the development of incremental collision laws.